Salt × AI · differential edge

 Use AI here.
 Save hours.

 • Scaffolding.
 Generating the first 80% of a state file from a clear description.
-Read it, fix the 20%, ship.
+Read it, fix the 20%.

 • Pillar from prose.
 Translating "50 web servers, 3 envs, TLS varies" into structured pillar YAML.